hjwp/extended-mypy-django-plugin/README.rst

 Status
 ------

-This mostly works and is in a reasonable tidy state, but there needs to be a lot more tests created and more work done on ensuring that the ``mypy`` daemon can still produce the correct results as code changes.
+This mostly works and is in a reasonable tidy state, but some more work needs to be done improve the test coverage and general tidiness oft he code.

-The current tasks to do next include:

-* Actual test coverage
-* Add more functionality and ensure the code works at scale